 The landscapes in Costa Rica‘s south are dotted with monocultures, above all oil palms and cattle pastures.
 Monocultures are easy to maintain and seem on the surface to be economically efficient.
-The problem lies in the fact that monocultures work diametrically against the circularity of nature.
-The resulting devastating consequences are the loss of ‘ecoservices’ which provide clean air, clean water, fertile soils, stable climate, biodiversity and many other things essential for our survival.
-These losses are about to present humanity with its greatest challenge to date.
+The The problem lies in the fact that monocultures work diametrically against the circularity of nature.
+The resulting devastating consequences are the loss of ‘ecoservices’ which maintain climate stability and biodiversity, they provide clean air, clean water, fertile soils and many other services essential for our survival.
+It’s wishful thinking that technology can provide all these services without functioning ecosystems.
+However, these losses are about to present humanity with its greatest challenge to date.

-To address this challenge, we developed concepts to convert palm oil monocultures into profitable, biodiverse polycultures.
+To address this challenge, we are developing concepts to convert monocultures into profitable, biodiverse forest gardens.
 In these designs, we aim to follow the structures and patterns through which naturally-grown forests sustain themselves.
-As a result, they have a positive impact not only on the community but also on the environment.
+As a result, they have a positive impact not only on the environment but also on communities and local economies.

 Benefits for nature

-While the nutrient content in the soil in such a design is improving from year to year, food forests also have countless positive effects above the surface: the flowers of the support trees provide food for bees and other pollinators.
-These, in turn, increase the yield of the crops and attract birds that nest in their branches and keep insects under control.
+While the nutrient content in the soil in such a design is constantly regenerating, forest gardens have countless positive effects also above the soil’s surface: the flowers of the support trees provide food for bees and other pollinators.
+These, in turn, increase the yield of the crops and attract birds that nest in their branches and keep pests under control.
 The organic mulch from the regularly pruned trees protects the soil from drying out and eroding, while slowly releasing nutrients for the crops.
-In addition, the plantation‘s resistance against pests and diseases is significantly increased through the wide range of plant species.
+In addition, the plantation‘s resistance against all sorts of diseases is significantly increased through the wide range of plant species.

 Benefits for the economy

-Regenerative agriculture can be profitable.
-We compared the average revenue and profits of a monoculture and our food forest design, based on conservative estimates of the prices effectively paid by intermediaries in Costa Rica, and found that food forests can be even more profitable than monocultures.
-We can send detailed information on the collection of the data and a full breakdown of revenues and costs upon request.
+Forest gardens can be profitable.
+We compared the average revenue and profits of a monoculture and our forest garden design, based on estimates of the prices effectively paid by intermediaries in Costa Rica, and found that forest gardens can be even more profitable than monocultures.
+We are happy to share this breakdown upon request.

-Most products can also be processed into value-added products which may add to income significantly.
-For these we envision accreditation through internationally recognized seals of approval, such as Fairtrade and others.
+In addition, most products can also be further processed into value-added products which may add to income significantly.

-Well designed food forests also address some of the most pressing socioeconomic problems in this area:
+Well designed forest gardens also address some of the most pressing socioeconomic problems in rural areas:

-The high unemployment in rural areas is counteracted by the higher demand for workers in polycultures.
-As a pleasant side effect, working in a food forest is also much more enjoyable than on a monoculture – a fact that our own employees in the Refugio can confirm!
+High unemployment is counteracted by the higher demand for labour, and as a pleasant side effect, working in a forest garden is also much more enjoyable than on a monoculture – a fact that our own employees in the Refugio can confirm.

-Our polycultures involve the local population in the process of tree and plant production as well.
-Above all, the growing of the robust nitrogen-fixing trees and the Mexican sunflowers can be outsourced and represents an additional source of income for everyone who owns a small garden.
+These food gardens can involve the local population even in the process of tree and plant production: Above all, the growing of the robust nitrogen-fixing trees and Mexican sunflowers can be outsourced to everyone who owns a garden, creating additional sources of income.

 And last but not least: following up with the production of value-added products opens up new labor markets, leading to the division of labor and to cooperatives that, in turn, promote community cohesion.